Advancing nutrient recovery and bio-based

 The FertiCovery project consortium met on 20 January 2026 in Cartagena (Spain) for a fruitful in-person meeting focused on progress to date and the road ahead, with 2026 set

-Date: Thursday, 19 February 2026 Time: 10:00–11:30 CET Format: Online via Microsoft Teams – register here FertiCovery advances nutrient recovery and the production of bio-based fertilisers from secondary raw
+Date: Thursday, 19 February 2026 Time: 10:00–11:30 CET Format: Online via Microsoft Teams Watch the recording on YouTube.
+FertiCovery advances nutrient recovery and the production of bio-based fertilisers from

 On 23 October 2025, CARTIF organised the Innovation Day on the current state of nutrient management and the potential of recovery technologies to reduce reliance on inorganic fertilisers, lower